hero media

 Settle into your private glamping tent at Sal Salis on Ningaloo Reef.
 (Credit: Tourism Australia)

 Sometimes, we just need to switch off – and where better to do so than Exmouth?
-As the gateway to WA’s Ningaloo Reef, fly from Sydney to Learmonth for just $480; it’s all coastal walks, marine life encounters and luxe glamping stays from there.
-Or for a little extra, fly from Sydney to Gove (Nhulunbuy) to experience Arnhem Land’s raw natural beauty – it’s worth every cent.
+As the gateway to WA’s Ningaloo Reef, fly from Sydney to Learmonth for just $480; it’s all coastal walks, marine encounters and glamping stays from there.
+Or for a little extra, fly from Sydney to Gove (Nhulunbuy) for $998 to experience Arnhem Land’s raw natural beauty – it’s worth every cent.

 The fine print